alpitabrol/Major_Project/data_base/README.md

 4.Pieces_in_1_LB
 5.Pieces_in_a_Portion.

-On this database, product will do the calculations.
+By using this database, product will do the calculations.
 Then database is converted into csv form so that it can be used for calculations.